 Glute bridges and hip thrusts have never been, or ever will be, central to my programming.
-They are just one of 6 compound movement patterns I include for my own training, one-to-one clients, and members of Equipped with Strength.
+They are just one of 6 compound movement patterns I include for my own training, one-to-one clients, and members of Get Glutes (2.0).

 My 7-Stage Hip Thrust Progression Series

 Rough Guide to Sets, Reps, and when to progress: Once you can complete 2-3 sets x 8-12 perfect reps of your chosen variation below - without any issues - consider yourself ready to progress.
 Note: If the progression becomes too difficult and your form is suffering, REGRESS until your form is more consistent, or perform fewer reps at the more advanced version.

 Glute Bridge and Hip Thrust Progression List (Easiest to Hardest):

 Double Leg Glute Bridge (Progression 1)

 Things to note: In this variation, notice the vertical shins when hip are up, and ribs are flush with abs.
 Most people can master this very quickly, and then it can become a warm-up exercise.
 At the beginning, aim for 2-3 Sets of 10-15 Reps.